IanHooper613/Node-Express-Handlebars/README.md

   ## License
   Currently there are not any licenses for this application.
-We hope to have a license in the near future.
+I hope to have a license in the near future.